rugarciap/Turbo-Boost-Switcher/README.md

 Turbo Boost disabler / enabler app for Mac OS X

 You can [download the binary v2.6.1 version](http://www.rugarciap.com/turbo-boost-switcher-for-os-x/) .
-More info about this update on the blog: [https://www.rugarciap.com/2017/10/tbs-new-version-2-6-0/](https://www.rugarciap.com/2017/10/tbs-new-version-2-6-0/)
+More info about this update [on the blog](https://www.rugarciap.com/2017/10/tbs-new-version-2-6-0/).

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/](http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)